 Why Do People Meditate?

-People who practice meditation often talk about the benefits of the practice, but just what are those benefits?
-When we set time aside to be with ourselves and clear our minds, we are reminded that the only things we truly have control over are our actions and our reactions.
+Meditation practitioners frequently discuss its benefits, but what exactly are they?
+By dedicating time to be alone and clear our minds, we come to realize that the only things we truly control are our actions and reactions.

 One helpful way to understand meditation is to picture yourself drawing something with your eyes closed.
 Let’s say it’s a house.
 If you shut your eyes and begin to draw the house, you will start to worry that your lines are not straight, or the proportions are not even.